-Because Proposal No. 4 is a non-binding, advisory vote, there is no specific approval requirement.
-However, the Board of Directors will consider that the stockholders have approved executive compensation on an advisory basis if this proposal receives the affirmative vote of a majority of the votes present (in person or by proxy) and entitled to vote on this proposal.
+Because Proposal No. 3 is a non-binding, advisory vote, there is no specific approval requirement.
+However, the Board of Directors will consider that the stockholders have approved executive compensation on an advisory basis if this proposal receives the affirmative vote of a majority of the votes cast (in person or by proxy) on this proposal.